How to get Error Line Number in c# Exception [Complete Guide]

 Benefits of Error Line Numbers

 Error line numbers provide developers with a clear indication of where an exception was triggered in the codebase.
 This information is invaluable in understanding the context and identifying the root cause of the error.
-By knowing the exact line number, developers can quickly navigate to the problematic section of the code, saving precious time and effort that would otherwise be spent searching through lengthy code files.
+By knowing the exact line number, you can quickly navigate to the problematic section of the code, saving precious time and effort that would otherwise be spent searching through lengthy code files.

 Efficient Issue Identification and Resolution